toolfactory/narcissus/README.md

     Invoke a static method.
 Automatically boxes the return type, if the method returns a primitive type.

-### Usage considerations

-1. You should check the static Boolean value `Narcissus.libraryLoaded` to make sure the library has actually loaded before you try calling any methods.
-Otherwise you may get an `UnsatisfiedLinkError` when calling other static methods of `Narcissus` if the library wasn't able to be loaded.
-2. You may want to also try using [**`ReflectionCache`**](https://github.com/toolfactory/narcissus/blob/main/src/main/java/io/github/toolfactory/narcissus/ReflectionCache.java) if you need to quickly find a lot of fields in the same class.
+You may want to also try using [**`ReflectionCache`**](https://github.com/toolfactory/narcissus/blob/main/src/main/java/io/github/toolfactory/narcissus/ReflectionCache.java) if you need to quickly find a lot of fields in the same class.

 ## Status